ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 3. Click the arrow next to **Services**.

-4. Select the {{site.data.keyword.powerSys_notm}} workspace you'd like to assign a subnet.
+4. Select the {{site.data.keyword.powerSys_notm}} workspace you would like to assign a subnet.

 5. Click **Subnets** in the left navigation pane, then **Add subnet**.

 6. Enter a name for the subnet, CIDR value (for example: 192.168.100.14/24), gateway number (for example: 192.168.100.15), and the IP range values for the subnet.

 7. You must provide the **DNS server** value.
-    A **DNS server** value of `9.9.9.9` might not be reachable if you don't have a public IP.
+    A **DNS server** value of `9.9.9.9` might not be reachable if you do not have a public IP.
 This can cause the LPAR to hang during startup.
 Go with the default DNS server value of `127.0.0.1` to avoid this issue.
-As of now, you can add up to 20 DNS servers.
+You can add up to 20 DNS servers.
 The DNS IP addresses must be separated by commas.

 8. You can also attach a primary and redundant cloud connection to the subnet to set up high availability.
 For more information on high availability, see [Setting up high availability over cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections#ha-availability-cloud-connections).